igmor/CarND-Advanced-Lane-Lines/writeup.md

 #### 1.

 The pipeline works reasonably ok in scenes with decent amount of shades, reasonable amount of lights, lanes going more or less straigt into a car's camera at 90 degrees angle.
-To make curvature computatins more stable I tried to smooth out new lane findings using a well known smoothing: `lane = 0.9*lane + 0.1*new_lane`.
-That approach provides some robustness at a cost of the entire solution not being able to adapt to quik lane changes like harder challenge video has.
+To make curvature computations more stable I tried to smooth out new lane findings using a well known smoothing technique: `lane = 0.9*lane + 0.1*new_lane`.
+That approach provides some robustness at a cost of the entire solution not being able to adapt to quick lane changes like harder challenge video.

+#### 2.

 I also had to implemented number of tricks to cover challenge video project, i.e:
 I had to introduce color tresholding in HSV space for yellow and white lane.
 So obviosly the method will fail if left lane is not yellow.

+#### 3.

-There is part of that video where car goes under the bridge into a very dark spot, that drives all the gradients and color treshold crazy.
+There is part of the challenge video where car goes under the bridge into a very dark spot, that drives all the gradients and color treshold crazy.
 To make the algorithm more robust I track the area of a lane polygon and if it starts exceeding rapidly I stop accepting lane changes until things get back to normal again.
 That means during some period of time (when a car goes through these tough scenes) we can't reliably detect lanes, so the error could be a bit higher then usual.